kowainik/kowainik.github.io/posts/2018-06-21-haskell-build-tools.md

 ## Conclusion

-In conclusion I want to say that workflows for `cabal` and `stack` might look very similar, but the ideas behind them are different.
+In conclusion, I want to say that workflows for `cabal` and `stack` might look very similar, but the ideas behind them are different.
 I recommend you to try both before sticking to one tool.
 And I hope the instructions above will help you to get started with creating Haskell projects!

 ## Other

-An alternative to `cabal` and `stack` is `nix`.
+Useful addition to `cabal` and `stack` in terms of building tools is `nix`.
 [Nix](https://nixos.org/nix/) is also a very popular choice but it's not yet beginner friendly.
 If you are interested in knowing more about how to apply `nix` to Haskell, I suggest you read this tutorial:

 * [Gabriel439/haskell-nix](https://github.com/Gabriel439/haskell-nix)